 Tadoba Tiger Reserve

 Jungle Lore offers a 2 nights and 3 days stay in Tadoba for its guests.
 The bamboo forests of Maharashtra are the one of the best habitats for the majestic tiger.
 Our team of experienced naturalists and drivers make sure that your jungle experience is an unforgettable one.The itinerary includes accommodation in a very hospitable resort, sumptuous food, 4 jungle safaris and surface transfer from Nagpur.
+Needless to say Jungle Lore expertise is the highlight.

 As we arrive at Nagpur early morning, a three hours drive takes us to Tadoba National Park.
 We transfer to the serene resort upon arrival.
 Lunch is served at the resort, post which we head for our first jungle safari to Tadoba Andhari Tiger Reserve and experience the majestic wildlife.
+On returning back to resort, an informative slide-show on wild habitat of Tadoba is on the cards.

-Dinner and overnight stay at Resort .
+Dinner and overnight stay at the resort .

 DAY 2 - Jungle Safari